math2001/PackageChecker/README.md

 ## Dependencies

 Because PackageChecker clones your repo to check them, it needs `git` available in the command line.

+## Usage

+If you have Sublime Text *3*, you don't need to have `python` installed on your system.
+You just have to run the command `package_checker`. (you should bind a shortcut to it).
+Otherwise, you'll python *3* installed.

+All this command does is: show an input in which you can type all the arguments for the commands, in a *terminal-way*.
+The output will be shown in an output panel.

+So, everything is the same, except that you don't have to prefix your text with `python PackageChecker.py`

+Just run `--help` to get started

+*more coming soon*

 ### Contributing